kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/05_Concurrency.md

 #### Tip

-As we'll discuss below, a new coroutine can only start inside a coroutine scope.
+As we'll discuss below, we can only start a new coroutine inside a coroutine scope.
 So, copy the content from `loadContributorsSuspend` to the `coroutineScope` call, so that we can call `async` functions there: